karimbahgat/PyCRS/README.md

     >>> crs.to_ogc_wkt()
     'PROJCS["Unknown", GEOGCS["Unknown", DATUM["WGS_1984", SPHEROID["WGS_1984", 6378137.0, 298.257223563]], PRIMEM["Greenwich", 0], UNIT["degree", 0.017453292519943295], AXIS["Lon", EAST], AXIS["Lat", NORTH]], PROJECTION["Robinson"], PARAMETER["Central_Meridian", 0], PARAMETER["false_easting", 0], PARAMETER["false_northing", 0], UNIT["Meters", 1.0], AXIS["X", EAST], AXIS["Y", NORTH]]'

+### Representing as a coordinate system code

+Just as it's possible to load the crs from predefined coordinate system codes defined by various authorities, it's also sometimes needed to lookup and represent the crs as a coordinate system code, if it exists.

+#### Representing as an EPSG code

+Currently, this is only implemented for looking up the EPSG code.
+This searches the crs wkt representation on prj2epsg.org and returns the EPSG code of the first result, or None if the wkt does not have an associated EPSG code.

+	# to epsg code
+	>>> pycrs.parse.from_epsg_code(4326).to_epsg_code()
+	4326

+Because a crs definition can have many variations, looking up its coordinate system code might yield multiple possible matches.
+For more control to choose the right match, a search utility is also available that returns all possible matches with metadata:

+	# more flexible utility search for epsg code
+	>>> crs = pycrs.parse.from_sr_code(42)
+	>>> results = pycrs.utils.wkt_to_epsg(crs.to_esri_wkt())

+	# display the top match info
+	>>> results['codes'][0]
+	{'url': 'http://prj2epsg.org/epsg/3857.json', 'code': '3857', 'name': 'WGS 84 / Pseudo-Mercator'}

 ---